Basildon: Railway

-Bus
+Buses

-Most bus services are provided by First Essex which connect Basildon to Billericay, Wickford and other nearby towns.
+Most bus services are provided by First Essex, which connect Basildon to nearby towns and cities.
 Other providers are Stephensons of Essex and NIBS Buses.

 Major transport investments

 A127, Basildon Enterprise Corridor

-As part of Basildon's redevelopment Essex County Council had proposed that the A127 undergo significant development at a cost of £15 million, which was expected to be finished by March 2011.
+As part of Basildon's redevelopment, Essex County Council had proposed that the A127 undergo significant development at a cost of £15 million, which was expected to be finished by March 2011.
 It was funded via the Community Infrastructure Fund (CIF).
 The project was completed and was divided into three sections: